worldmobilegroup/aya-node/docs/guide_join_devnet.md

 rustup update
 ```

-Configure Rust Nighly (needed to build subkey, can be skipped if you dont want to compile subkey on this server)
+Configure Rust Nighly (Nighly is needed to build subkey, it can be skipped if you don't want to compile subkey)
 ```bash
 rustup update nightly
 rustup target add wasm32-unknown-unknown --toolchain nightly